Contents

 4. Visit the Chagga Tribe on the Slopes of Mount Kilimanjaro

 Chagga people live on the slopes of Mount Kilimanjaro.
-This tribe is one the largest ethnic groups in northern Tanzania.
+This tribe is one of the largest ethnic groups in northern Tanzania.

 This place is the last village before the Mount Kilimanjaro conservation area.